A year later since COVID-19 made an unwelcomed entrance, we finally have some hope!

 But there is hope!
 The year 2021 brings in an un-welcomed anniversary, but it also brings in a wave of readily available vaccines.
-As of March 2021, there are currently three vaccines available in the United States: Johnson & Johnson's Janssen, Moderna, and Pfizer-BioNTech) with Pfizer-BioNTech seeking to be the first vaccine to be approved by the Food & Drug Administration (FDA).
+As of August 2021, there are two vaccines readily available (Moderna and Pfizer-BioNTech) with Pfizer-BioNTech seeking to be the first vaccine to be approved by the Food & Drug Administration (FDA).

 History of the vaccines, and How they work